≡ Menu

-You don’t need to be covered in fur to know that getting foxtails stuck to you isn’t all that much fun!
-After all, just imagine if that little “prick” you feel at your ankle when one of these guys gets such in your socks was happening to you all over!
+You don’t need to be covered in fur to know that getting foxtails stuck to you isn’t fun!
+After all, imagine if that little “prick” you feel at your ankle when one of these guys gets such in your socks was happening to you all over!

 “It would be terrible!”

-These aren’t “just plants” – you need to remove them asap otherwise they can cause major problems for your pup.
+But Beware, these aren’t “just plants” – you need to remove them ASAP; otherwise, they can cause significant problems for your pup.

 Clinical Signs of Foxtail Foreign Bodies – and Infections they cause

-Symptoms and clinical signs are quite varied since this isn’t exactly a disease or illness – it’s just a danger that you should be aware of!
-These plants are more like barbed wire which is why they are so dangerous.
+Symptoms and clinical signs are pretty varied since this isn’t exactly a disease or illness – it’s just a danger you should be aware of!
+These plants are more like barbed wire, so they are so dangerous.

-He could puncture an internal organ in the digestive tract or even his/her lungs.
+- Eats some: He could puncture an internal organ in the digestive tract or lungs.

 Here’s a breakdown of possible things to go wrong with foxtails: